 When you’ve extracted your razor clams, pop them into a bucket and top this up with sea water.

-Actually I remove the black bit anyway, purely because it doesn’t look very nice, but my friend and razor clam mentor Mark, purges them then happily snaffles the whole thing.
+Actually I remove the black bit anyway, purely because it doesn’t look very nice.
+But my friend and razor clam mentor Mark, purges them then happily eats the whole thing.

 One final note, whenever you have this much fun on a beach with a tub of salt, you are going to attract a pretty interested crowd!